jaspector

 Permits are needed for construction and related work involving structures, trades, septic, wells, and many site-related improvements.

-Typical processing time is Site plan review and plan review are typically 7 to 10 business days..
+Building permit processing times in unincorporated Harnett County, NC typically run Site plan review and plan review are typically 7 to 10 business days..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Harnett County, NC.
 The following work is generally exempt: Residential fence construction on lots is not regulated by Harnett County and no fence permit is required, subject to easement, right-of-way, and sight-triangle limits.; County planning materials indicate exempt plat certifications and certain minor subdivision items can be processed through planning without the full review path..
 Note: The county pages reviewed do not publish a single comprehensive exempt-work list for building permits.
 State and local exemptions still control.
+When in doubt, confirm with the local building department before starting work.